-- Make the soffritto: starting this sauce with chopped onion, celery and carrot and frying it in oil for a few minutes makes all the difference.
-This tecniques is used all the time in Italian cooking.
+- Make the soffritto: starting this sauce with chopped onion, celery, and carrot and frying it in oil for a few minutes makes all the difference.
+This technique is used all the time in Italian cooking.

-- Soy sauce for a boost: since there is no meat, we need something that salty, umami flavour to the bolognese.
-And that's the soy sauce.
+- Soy sauce for a boost: since there is no meat, we need something that salty, umami flavor to the bolognese.
+And that’s the soy sauce.

-- Don't add water: or at least try not too.
-With this sauce we are trying to recreate a rich, intense, meaty flavour.
-If you add water (for instance to rinse the passata bottle) you'll need more time to cook the sauce.
+- Don’t add water: or at least try not to.
+With this sauce, we are trying to recreate a rich, intense, meaty flavor.
+If you add water (for instance to rinse the passata bottle) you’ll need more time to cook the sauce.

-This variation of vegan bolognese is a rich and tasty mushroom-based sauce that goes perfectly with spaghetti, tagliatelle, on top of polenta, or with a vegan lasagna.
+- Mushroom bolognese: This variation of vegan bolognese is a rich and tasty mushroom-based sauce that goes perfectly with spaghetti, tagliatelle, on top of polenta, or in vegan lasagna.

-But it's also great for any other pasta type.
-We even use this sauce to put on top of tacos, inside tortilla wraps, or as a topping for roasted veggies.
+- Lentil bolognese: pairs well with any pasta type.
+We even use this sauce to put on top of tacos, inside tortilla wraps, or as a topping on roasted veggies.